 life, fewer emergency department visits, greater personal control and

 confidence, and reduced use of oral steroid medicines, antibiotics, and

 bronchodilators.
-For more information on controlling your asthma, see the topic
+To learn more about controlling your asthma, see the topic

 Asthma in Teens and Adults.